Sleep Like a Tiger

-Sleep Like a Tiger, written by Mary Logue and illustrated by Pamela Zagarenski, is a 2012 picture book published by HMH Books for Young Readers.
+Sleep Like a Tiger, written by Mary Logue and illustrated by Pamela Zagarenski, is a picture book published by HMH Books for Young Readers in 2012.
 Sleep Like a Tiger was a Caldecott Medal Honor Book in 2013.

-Other works of Zagarenski are Red Sings from Treetops: A Year in Colors, which was also a Caldecott Medal Honor Book in 2010, and This Is Just to Say: Poems of Apology and Forgiveness, which is a 2008 Lee Bennett Hopkins Poetry Award Honor Book.
+Other works of Zagarenski are Red Sings from Treetops: A Year in Colors, which was also a Caldecott Medal Honor Book in 2010, and This Is Just to Say: Poems of Apology and Forgiveness, a 2008 Lee Bennett Hopkins Poetry Award Honor Book.

-Description

-The story, written by Logue, told in present tense, is a fiction book of 40 pages that follows a very awake little girl asking her parents if everything goes to sleep.
-The illustrations by Zagarenski show a family surrounded by images of crowns and ornate patterns while the parents coax the little girl to bed.
-It is a whimsical story with universal appeal.
-Most of the text is found at the beginning of the book, allowing kids to become drowsy as the story continues making this book a perfect bed time story.
-Sleep Like a Tiger also uses different analogies to relate animals and their sleep behaviors to those of the little girl.